-How Do I Achieve All This On My Own?
+How Do I Achieve All This in a Book Pitch On My Own?

-Another way to learn from other writers is to enter ‘#Pitmad’ (or whichever pitch party you’re doing and the genre tags you will pitch on into the twitter search bar, to read pitches from previous parties.
-Some will be rough and in need of editing (I’m writing this post in hope of helping your pitch evade that category), but some will be jaw dropping -those are the ones you can learn from.
+Another way to learn from other writers is to enter ‘#Pitmad’ (or other parties hashtag), and the genre tags you will pitch on into Twitter’s search bar, then reading the top pitches from previous parties.
+Some will unfortunately be rough and in need of editing, but many will be jaw dropping and great mentor pitches to learn from.

-Which Twitter Pitch Parties Exist?
-I’ve listed the ones I’m aware of, which months they’re held in and links to Pitch Party websites in the final section of A #WritingCommunity Hashtag Catologue.
+I’ve listed the pitch parties I’m aware of, which months they’re held in and links to Pitch Party websites here.

 You’ll find resource links spanning Query Letters & Synopsis to Finding and Communicating with Literary Agents, in this post.

 If you’re new to Twitter, the bottom section of my Social Media For Writer’s is full of advice to help you get started, and I’ve cataloged other #WritingCommunity hashtags to help you navigate the community in this Guide.

 7 Replies to “Crafting a Quality Book Pitch”